Nathan Gould | October 13, 2017

 A good starting point for many facility owners and risk managers is to consider how they specify and design new buildings, structures, and infrastructure within their own facilities.
 Often owners will hire an architectural firm or other design consultant and leave the details of the design to that professional with the understanding that the final design will meet all of the local "code" requirements in addition to any functional requirements needed for operation of the facility.
 What is often missed in this standard practice is the owner's opportunity to cost-effectively enhance the resilience of the building, structure, or infrastructure against effects from potential natural hazards during the initial design, which in turn will increase the resilience of their overall operations.

-Those familiar with the Federal Emergency Management Administration (FEMA) requirements for storm shelter design may recognize the shelter design wind speed map shown below in Figure 2.
+Those familiar with the Federal Emergency Management Administration (FEMA) requirements for storm shelter design may recognize the shelter design wind speed map shown below.
 The figure provides a good illustration of those areas in the United States that are at risk from extreme wind loads.
-If those "at-risk" regions depicted in Figure 2 are compared to the regions of moderate to high seismic hazard shown in Figure 1, it is easy to see that there is considerable overlap between regions of moderate to high seismic hazard and those regions at risk from extreme winds.
+If those "at-risk" regions depicted in the map below are compared to the regions of moderate to high seismic hazard shown above, it is easy to see that there is considerable overlap between regions of moderate to high seismic hazard and those regions at risk from extreme winds.

 The key is that, for a new building already being designed for moderate or high seismic loads, the increased cost to an owner to provide the additional enhancement for extreme wind (or flood) may be small—compared to the overall project cost—while greatly enhancing the resilience of the building, facility, and possibly the overall community.